 Golf, like life, is a complicated game.
 Just as it is difficult to rate people, the same can be said of golf courses.
 It is difficult to rate golf courses as it is to rate people.
-But we’ll still try and have some fun evaluating the best golf courses in the world that you need to visit in 2018.
+But we’ll still try and have some fun evaluating the best golf courses in the world that you need to visit.
 So which are the ten best golf courses in the world?
 Let’s take a look, shall we, starting from the bottom and working our way up.

 7,489 yards, par 71